Prediction intervals for economic fixed-event forecasts: Illustrating fixed-event forecasting via an autoregressive time series model

 \subsection{Samples of past forecast errors}

 Our empirical analysis below is based on a sample of past forecast errors $(e_{t_i, h_i})_{i=1}^n$, where $t_i$ and $h_i$ denote the target year and horizon of the $i$th forecast error.
-We next study the correlation structure of such a sample in the context of an AR(1) model.
-To this end, we consider the vector $\underline{\varepsilon} = $ that contains the (reverse) time path of the monthly shocks introduced in Equation \ref{arm1}.
-Here $\varepsilon_M$ corresponds to the last month of the sample's latest year (say, $t = T_{\text{max}}$), and $\varepsilon_1$ corresponds to the first month considered.
-Conveniently, $e_{t,h}$ can be written as a linear function of $\underline{\varepsilon}$, with
+We next discuss the correlation structure of such a sample in the context of the model considered above.
+For simplicity, we assume that $\sigma^2_\eta = 0$, such that weekly data $Y_w^*$ are observed without error.